AbdelrahmanMohamed7/medical-credential-blockchain-simulation/README.md

 Open your terminal application, navigate directly into the root directory containing your source code components, and compile the Java cluster:
 Bash
 javac *.java
-2. Run the Simulation Runtime
+2. Execute the Simulation Runtime
 Launch the compiled main method sequence to display the real-time cryptographic verification log tree:
 Bash
 java MainApplication